zohyos7/My_Website/content/home/hero.md

 draft = false
 date = 2017-10-15T00:00:00

-title = "Welcome to Yoonseo's personal webpage"
+title = "Yoonseo Zoh, 조 윤서"

 # Order that this section will appear in.
 weight = 3